Loaterss/richie/UPGRADE.md

 ## Unreleased

+- New `MARSHA_BASE_URL` setting added to set marsha host used in the new LTI consumer plugin

 ## 2.0.x to 2.1.x
 - `RICHIE_AUTHENTICATION_DELEGATION["PROFILE_URLS"]` setting is now a dictionary : a key has been added to each url, permitting to get one easily.